 Top Paying Countries

-It is always the developed countries that have high demand for workforce.
-The increasing demand for graphic designers in industries like filming, gaming, advertising, etc. has increased the pay scale for skilled graphic designers based on their work and experience.
-In that case USA is said to have a decline in the industry in spite of the growing technology, as it already is overwhelmed with skilled graphic designers.
+It is always the developed countries that have a high demand for workforce.
+The increasing demand for graphic designers in industries like filming, gaming, advertising, etc. has increased the pay scale for skilled designers based on their work and experience.
+In that case the USA is said to have a decline in the industry in spite of the growing technology, as it already is overwhelmed with skilled designers.
 So the other countries that welcome graphic designers with a high payscale are as below,

 The United Kingdom is one of the major design hubs and one of the highest salary paying countries for graphic designers, with an average annual income of $72,500.